Q. Why should I come to worship?

 Q. Where should I park?

-A. We try to save one or two spots in the parking lot for visitors.
-Should the lot be full, you can park along the south side of Washington Avenue or along the west side of Second Street.
+A. Should the lot be full, you can park along the south side of Washington Avenue or along the west side of Second Street.

 Q. Is the building handicapped accessible?